-{\it Proof of Theorem \ref{presentation}.} Given a word in the generators $x_i,y_i$ which is the identity, when we construct its corresponding tree-pair diagram, the two trees have to give the same subdivision.
+{\it Proof:} Given a word in the generators $x_i,y_i$ which gives the identity, when we construct its corresponding tree pair diagram, the two trees necessarily give rise to the same subdivision.
 Also, the two trees will have a spine (all $x$-carets) in their right hand sides.
-According to Lemma \ref{basicmoves}, we can go from one to the other by applying basic moves to one of them, and in this case, the basic moves are never performed on a vertex on the right hand side of the tree.
+According to Proposition \ref{basicmoves}, we can go from one to the other by applying basic moves to one of them, and in this case, the basic moves are never performed on a vertex on the right hand side of the tree.
 Observe that each basic move corresponds exactly to multiplying our word by a conjugate of relation (5), noting that all instances of relation (5) have spines and hence are precisely those that we need.
 Hence, using relation (5) we can obtain a word which yields a diagram where the two trees are the same.
-The exact same way as it is done in Thompson's group $F$, this diagram is consequence of relations of the type (1) to (4), using the appropriate relation to the type of caret we have at each step.
-Hence, our identity word is a consequence of the relations (1) to (5).
+In the same way as is done for Thompson's group $F$, this diagram can be seen to be a consequence of relations of the type (1) to (4).
+Hence, the original word is a consequence of the relations (1) to (5).

-This presentation allows us to establish a correspondence between tree-pair diagrams and a particular type of words.
+This presentation allows us to establish a correspondence between tree pair diagrams and a particular type of words.
 This correspondence is completely analogous to that in Thompson's group $F$, based on \emph{leaf exponents}.
 See \cite[Theorem 2.5]{cfp} or \cite[Section 3.1]{thompt}.
-Observe that relations (1)-(4) allow for the ordering of the generators in a word by index, increasingly for positives and decreasingly for negative elements.
-Namely, we have the following result.
+Observe that the relations (1)--(4) allow for the ordering of the generators in a word by index, increasing for positive powers and decreasing for negative powers.
+We have the following result.

 \begin{prop} Any element of $F_\tau$ admits an expression of the type